My Perfect Weight!

 “I hope I don’t have to go out to dinner today with family.
 That’s too many calories.
 I’ll tell them I ate at home so then I can eat only the amount I can afford.”

 This is a personal account of someone who has journeyed through feeling fat while she was medically underweight.
 Such a journey is very unique and complex for each individual.
-At Aasaan Health Solutions, we provide support for those who are going through such similar experiences, towards a road for recovery.
+At Reisaan Health, we provide support for those who are going through similar experiences, towards the road to recovery.

-Any of these scenarios sound familiar?
+Do any of these scenarios sound familiar?
 These situations are all too known to me.
 Every day, for years, I would wake up in the morning thinking and planning how I could avoid being around anyone at meal times so that I could eat the amount I wanted without being judged.
 When I couldn’t avoid company, I would make up an excuse, saying I had already eaten my main meal and was simply “snacking and eating a second time” just to shut down any further discussion.
 I was so tired of hearing “You’re not eating enough!
 What’s wrong with you?”
 I felt like those people were crazy.
-I was obviously eating more than was necessary for my body.
+I was eating more than was necessary for my body.
 Couldn’t they see that?
 I still had an inch or two of fat around my thighs.
-I loved the weeks when my jeans felt a bit more loose or someone would comment that I’ve become “too skinny.”
+I loved the weeks when my jeans felt a bit looser or someone would comment that I’d become “too skinny.”
 It didn’t matter what happened on the outside.
-I had control over what happened to my body and what I put in it, and that gave me my sense of power.
-For many years, I really thought I was doing okay.
+I had control over what happened to my body and what I put in it, and that gave me a sense of power.
+For many years, I thought I was doing okay.

 What did my ‘okay’ look like on the inside?